4mit/NODEJS_MYSQL_EXPRESS_API/README.md

     node index.js
     if You are using Nodmon
     Type nodemon index.js
-    NodeMon help to not restart server each time when make changes on the file it detects all the changes as restarts the server automatically when any changes occured.
+    NodeMon help to restart server each time when make changes on the file it detects all the changes as restarts the server automatically when any changes occured.

 (3) Guide to Register User